haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

         Play:
         pick a drumbeat on PO-16
-        trading bars: first 1 then 2 then 4 bars.
+        trading bars: first 1 then 2 then 4 bars.zx

+        Option:
-        Issue: talk about the issue of synchronization introduce Ableton Link and create sequencer that syncs to my master Live everyone on the same network.
+        Issue: talk about the issue of synchronization introduce Ableton Link and create sequencer that syncs to my master Live
+        * is everyone on the same network?
     </Activity 2>
     <prototype>
         create the simplest prototype of your concept